chriskpeterson/vuepress2/docs/writingsamples.md

 ### HPE Synergy

-For this program, I redesigned a start here poster, cabling guide, and software release content.
+For this program, I redesigned a Start Here poster, a cabling guide, and software release content.
 To complete this project, I worked directly with the engineering team in the lab and had access to the product's virtual test environment.

 [Writing sample](writing-samples/synergy.html)